 The HR Division provides university-wide updates on the progress of the salary review to all employees.
 This information is shared through the following channels:

-Your faculty’s or equivalent unit’s representative in the LU RALS working group is aware of what university-wide information is being shared, when, and through which channels.
+Your faculty’s or equivalent unit’s representative in the LU RALS working group is familiar with what university-wide information is being shared, when, and through which channels.

 Information at faculty and department level